CarmineCella/sound_math/README.md

 ## Requirements

 - **C++17 or later**: Ensure your compiler supports C++17 or a more recent standard.
-- SoundMath does not depend on any external libraries, making it easy to integrate into existing projects without worrying about additional dependencies.
+- *sound_math* does not depend on any external libraries, making it easy to integrate into existing projects without worrying about additional dependencies.

 ## Usage

-Include the required header files and use the template classes in your C++ projects to harness the full capabilities of SoundMath.
+Include the required header files and use the template classes in your C++ projects to harness the full capabilities of *sound_math*.
 Detailed documentation and examples for each tool will be available in future updates.

 ## Contributing